System Logs & Milestones

 • Designed a secure "Store-and-Forward" bridge to ingest Azure Function telemetry without exposing local ports.

-• Decoupled stateless collectors from persistent storage to enable independent scaling.
+• Decoupled stateless analytics from persistent storage to enable independent scaling.

 • Telemetry Engine Initialization